 Federal funds appropriated from U.S. Department will increase by \$456.5 million, or 11.1 percent in 2003-04, to California.
-This includes an increase of \$304.5 million (10.5 percent) for programs authorized under No Child Left Behind -including Title I programs -- in 2003-04.
+This includes an increase of \$304.5 million (10.5 percent) for programs authorized under No Child Left Behind -- including Title I programs -- in 2003-04.
 In addition, special education funds authorized under the Individuals with Disabilities Education Act will increase by \$151.1 million (15.5 percent) in 2003-04.

 The Subcommittee will consider budget items appropriating these federal funds at future budget hearings.
 Attachment A Proposition 98 Guarantee

-Figure 3

-Proposition 98 at a Glance

-Funding "Tests"

-Proposition 98 mandates that a minimum amount of funding be guaranteed for K-14 school agencies equal to the greater of:

-- A specified percent of the state's General Fund revenues (Test 1). - The amount provided in the prior year, adjusted for growth in students and inflation (Tests 2 and 3).

-Test 1-Percent of General Fund Revenues

-Approximately 34.5 percent of General Fund plus local property taxes.

-Requires that K-12 schools and the California Community Colleges (CCC) receive at least the same share of state General Fund tax revenues as in 1986-87.
-This percentage was originally calculated to be slightly greater than 40 percent.
-In recognition of shifts in property taxes to K-14 schools from cities, counties, and special districts, the current rate is approximately 34.5 percent.

-Test 2-Adjustments Based on Statewide Income

-Prior-year funding adjusted by growth in per capita personal income.

-Requires that K-12 schools and CCC receive at least the same amount of combined state aid and local tax dollars as was received in the prior year, adjusted for statewide growth in average daily attendance and inflation (annual change in per capita personal income).

-Test 3-Adjustment Based on Available Revenues

-Prior-year funding adjusted by growth in per capita General Fund.

-Same as Test 2 except the inflation factor is equal to the annual change in per

-Same as Test 2 except the inflation factor is equal to the annual change in per capita state General Fund revenues plus 0.5 percent.
-Test 3 is used only when it calculates a guarantee amount less than the Test 2 amount.

-• Test 3B Supplement.
-Statute requires that, in Test 3 years, K-14 Proposition 98 funding per student grow at least as fast as per capita General Fund spending on non-Proposition 98 programs.
-This can require that a supplemental amount be added to the minimum guarantee.

-Other Major Funding Provisions

-Suspension

-Proposition 98 also includes a provision allowing the state to suspend the minimum funding level for one year through urgency legislation other than the budget bill.

-Restoration ("Maintenance Factor")

-Following a suspension or Test 3 year, the Legislature must increase funding over time until the base is fully restored.
-The overall dollar amount that needs to be restored is referred to as the maintenance factor.
+Figure 3 Proposition 98 at a Glance Funding "Tests" Proposition 98 mandates that a minimum amount of funding be guara 14 school agencies equal to the greater of: A specified percent of the state's General Fund revenues (Test 1).
+The amount provided in the prior year, adjusted for growth in stude inflation (Tests 2 and 3).
+Test 1-Percent of General Fund Revenues Approximately 34.5 percent of General Fund plus local property taxe Requires that K-12 schools and the California Community Colleges (receive at least the same share of state General Fund tax revenues a 1986-87.
+This percentage was originally calculated to be slightly great 40 percent.
+In recognition of shifts in property taxes to K-14 schools for counties, and special districts, the current rate is approximately 34.5 CCC) as in ater than from cities, Test 2-Adjustments Based on Statewide Income Prior-year funding adjusted by growth in per capita personal income.
+Requires that K-12 schools and CCC receive at least the same amou combined state aid and local tax dollars as was received in the prior adjusted for statewide growth in average daily attendance and inflatio change in per capita personal income). year, Test 3-Adjustment Based on Available Revenues Prior-year funding adjusted by growth in per capita General Fund.
+Same as Test 2 except the inflation factor is equal to the annual char capita state General Fund revenues plus 0.5 percent.
+Test 3 is used calculates a guarantee amount less than the Test 2 amount.
+Test 3B Supplement.
+Statute requires that, in Test 3 years, K-14 Proposition 98 funding per student grow at least as fast as per cap Fund spending on non-Proposition 98 programs.
+This can require to supplemental amount be added to the minimum guarantee. only when it ita General Other Major Funding Provisions Suspension Proposition 98 also includes a provision allowing the state to suspend the funding level for one year through urgency legislation other than the budge Restoration ("Maintenance Factor") Following a suspension or Test 3 year, the Legislature must increase over time until the base is fully restored.
+The overall dollar amount th be restored is referred to as the maintenance factor.

-Source: Office of the Legislative Analyst, Analysis of the Budget Bill, 2003-04.
+Source: Office of the Legislative Analysi, Analysis of the Budget Bill, 2003-04.